Best mechanical keyboards 2018 guide

 Corsair STRAFE MX Silent“Quiet” and “mechanical keyboard” don’t really go together, but if you’re planning on using your keyboard around many other people then check out this STRAFE keyboard.

-The Corsair STRAFE is the only keyboard to have the new Cherry MX Silent switches, which are made to be more quiet than other mechanical switches.
+The Corsair STRAFE is the only keyboard to have the new Cherry MX Silent switches, which are made to be quieter than other mechanical switches.

 Gaming keyboards have different ideal characteristics than a mechanical keyboard you’ll primarily use for work.
 Here’s a list of the important criteria that helped us pick out the best mechanical keyboards for gaming –